 - Distribute any remaining profits or capital to members or shareholders

-What messaging will be used to communicate with employees, suppliers, creditors, customers and other ownership interests?
-The best way to avoid additional business disputes is to be as transparent as possible, and to provide open access to all information along the way.
+What message will be used to communicate with employees, suppliers, creditors, customers, and other ownership interests?
+The best way to avoid additional business disputes is to be as transparent as possible and to provide open access to all information along the way.
 Many companies decide to hire an outside accounting firm or agent to independently manage the process.

 The attorneys at the Law Office of Frederic R. Abramson can protect your interests and provide sound counsel when efficiently dissolving a business in New York while helping to prevent unnecessary disputes.
 We invite you to contact us or call today for a free consultation at 212-233-0666